IanFLee/jigsaw/README.md

 <h3>Similarities and Differences </h3>

-The following three functions are all augmentations of addEventListener.
+The following three functions are all abstractions of addEventListener.

- - listenAt() is for DOM elements already present in the HTML.
+ - listenAt() is for DOM elements already present in the HTML
- - listenFor() is for DOM elements that have been created dynamically in the JS.
+ - listen() is for DOM elements that have been created dynamically in the JS
+ - inputCAt() is meant for adding larger amounts of event listeners by the element's id
- - inputC() is meant for adding larger amounts of event listeners.
-This currently only works on elements already present (getElementById).
+ - inputC() is meant for adding larger amounts of event listeners by references to dynamically created elements

 Each is functionally equivalent but preferred based on circumstances.